mdciao.cli.sites

 • n_smooth_hw (int, default is 0) – Plots of the time-traces will be smoothed using a window of 2*n_smooth_hw

-• GPCR_uniprot (str or mdciao.nomenclature.LabelerGPCR, default is None) – For GPCR nomenclature.
+• GPCR_UniProt (str or mdciao.nomenclature.LabelerGPCR, default is None) – For GPCR nomenclature.
 If str, e.g. “adrb2_human”. will try to locate a local filename or do a web lookup in the GPCRdb.
 If mdciao.nomenclature.LabelerGPCR, use this object directly (allows for object re-use when in API mode).
 See mdciao.nomenclature for more info and references.
 Please note the difference between UniProt Accession Code and UniProt entry name as explained here .

-Uniprot Accession Code for kinase KLIFS nomenclature.
-If str, e.g. “P31751”, try to locate a local filename or do a web lookup in the GPCRdb.
-If mdciao.nomenclature.LabelerKLIFS, use this object directly (allows for object re-use when in API mode).
+Finally, if KLIFS_string is an mdciao.nomenclature.LabelerKLIFS, use this object directly (allows for object re-use when in API mode).
 See mdciao.nomenclature for more info and references.
-Please note the difference between UniProt Accession Code and UniProt entry name as explained here .
+Alos, please note the difference between UniProt Accession Code and UniProt entry name as explained here .

-• [“consensus”] : use things like “TM*” or “G.H*”, i.e.
+• “consensus” : use things like “TM*” or “G.H*”, i.e. GPCR or CGN-sub-subunit labels.

-Numeric expressions are interepreted as zero-indexed and unique residue serial indices, i.e. 30-40 does not necessarily equate “GLU30-LEU40” unless serial and sequence index coincide.
+Numeric expressions are interpreted as zero-indexed and unique residue serial indices, i.e. 30-40 does not necessarily equate “GLU30-LEU40” unless serial and sequence index coincide.
 If there’s more than one “GLU30”, the user gets asked to disambiguate.
 The resulting fragments need not cover all of the topology, they only need to not overlap.

 • default_fragment_index (NoneType, default is None) – In case a residue identified as, e.g, “GLU30”, appears more than one time in the topology, e.g. in case of a dimer, pass which fragment/monomer should be chosen by default.
 The default behaviour (None) will prompt the user when necessary